 Stream habitat assessment includes the reconnaissance, measurement, and documentation of existing conditions, historic conditions, and predicted future conditions as they relate to fish and wildlife species population and distribution, and the processes that influence and determine stream habitat.
-The habitat of an organism is defined by its physical (e.g., velocity, depth, substrate), chemical (e.g., dissolved oxygen, nutrient, and contaminant levels), and biological (e.g., predator-prey, competitive, and symbiotic relationships) characteristics3.
-Hence, an assessment of the value, distribution, abundance, and accessibility of stream habitat may include physical, chemical, and/or biological surveys.
+The habitat of an organism is defined by its physical (e.g., velocity, depth, substrate), chemical (e.g., dissolved oxygen, nutrient, and contaminant levels), and biological (e.g., predator-prey, competitive, and symbiotic relationships) characteristics.3 Hence, an assessment of the value, distribution, abundance, and accessibility of stream habitat may include physical, chemical, and/or biological surveys.
 Which components are evaluated and to what extent depends on project and restoration objectives, site, reach, and watershed conditions, and the scale(s) of analysis.
-Note that it may be very difficult to collect historical data and its proper use is often problematic.
-For example, how far back in history do we have to go to get a look at natural habitat, and is that information still relevant to the species given the possibilities for restoration?
+Collecting and analyzing historical data and applying it for restoration purposes is challenging, but it can provide a context for understanding the capacity of the site to produce quality habitat.
+The Puget Sound Nearshore Ecosystem Restoration Project4 (PSNERP) provides an applied example of how historical assessments can be useful in identifying restoration potential of marine shorelines.

 Landuse throughout the watershed directly and indirectly influences habitat conditions, and it may disturb (e.g., noise, artificial light), limit migration (e.g., dams, culverts, levees, tide gates), or create dangerous situations (e.g., roads) for fish and wildlife.
-Thus, habitat assessments are often done in conjunction with landuse, land management, landowner, and infrastructure assessments.
-It is important to note that it can be difficult to establish clear causality between cumulative land use activities, especially with regards to biological response (establishing a link between watershed activities and physical channel response may be more clear).
-Lag time between action and response can be years or decades, and the greater the lag time, the more opportunity for additional influences to come in to play.
-For example, it may take decades for sediment inputs associated with logging to accumulate in downstream sites4.
+Thus, habitat assessments are often conducted in conjunction with landuse, land management, landowner, and infrastructure assessments.
+Importantly, it can be difficult to establish clear causality between cumulative land use activities,1 especially with regards to biological response (establishing a link between watershed activities and physical channel response may be more clear).
+Lag time between action and response can be years or decades, and the greater the lag time, the more opportunity for additional influences to come into play.
+For example, it may take decades for sediment inputs associated with logging to accumulate in downstream sites5.